Aaron-d-k/mpps/README.md

 ----
 This is a search program named MultiPeriodPhotonSearcher v0.2, which can be used to find photons with arbitrarily large periods.
 It can be set up to search for a specific period (using the feature of forbidden periods) or it can be set up to search all periods less than max period.

-You can compile this program on linux it using the command
+You can compile this program on linux using the command

     bash recompile.sh -w 14 -p 50